Podcaster

 In Broken Butterflies, debut author Caroline Stella unspools one of the most haunting unsolved disappearances in modern American true crime: the Mother’s Day vanishing of Colorado wife and mother Suzanne Morphew.

-Drawing on over three years of obsessive case analysis, leaked forensic data, court transcripts, and psychological profiling, Caroline dissects the narrative America was fed, and reveals the obscured truths behind the bureaucracy, mishandling of case evidence, and distracting media circus.
+Drawing on over three years of obsessive case analysis, Caroline breaks down the facts, timeline, and evidence.
 Through meticulous storytelling and deep empathy, she reconstructs Suzanne’s final known days, explores the complex dynamics of intimate betrayal, and follows the volatile legal rollercoaster that left a family shattered and a nation divided.

-More than a whodunit, Broken Butterflies is a study in silencing: the silencing of women, of trauma, and of uncomfortable truths that don’t fit the mainstream narrative.
-With the piercing insight of a seasoned psychological researcher and the restrained lyricism of a literary craftsman, Caroline paints a portrait of Suzanne not as a symbol, but as a soul.
+More than a whodunit, Broken Butterflies is a study in silencing: the silencing of women, the downplay of domestic violence, and the dangers of prosecutorial misconduct.
+With the piercing insight of a seasoned true crime follower, Caroline paints a portrait of Suzanne not as a symbol, but as a soul.

 What Makes Broken Butterflies Different

 This book is not just about what happened to Suzanne Morphew.
-It is about what we allow to happen to women, evidence, and justice when power and perception collide.
+It is about what we allow to happen to women, evidence, and justice when the wrong people are in charge.

 Part legal thriller, part psychological autopsy, and part cultural reflection, Broken Butterflies bridges true crime and trauma narrative in a form rarely attempted with such literary and emotional rigor.